 Vonage also comes with 40+ standard VoIP features including call screening, do not disturb, caller ID, call forwarding, voicemail to email, call blocking, and file sharing.
 They even have call center support.

 However, you should note that their basic plan comes with limited features.
-So you need to upgrade to a higher plan to get all the advanced features.
+So you need to upgrade to a higher plan to get all the advanced phone features.

 Price: Starting from $19.99 per month, excluding taxes and other fees.